Easy Pumpkin Decorating Ideas

 76. Pumpkin Spider– Use three pumpkins to make a spooky spider for the yard.

 77. Caterpillar– Use a whole line of pumpkins to create this fun caterpillar character.

 79. Globe– Let the kids help you decorate your pumpkin and learn a little geography at the same time with this creative globe pumpkin.

 80. Turkey– I love how they transformed this pumpkin into a turkey dinner.
 It’s actually one of the more simple pumpkin decorating ideas, too – isn’t that surprising?!

-81. Popcorn Bowl– How genius is this?!
+81. Popcorn Bowl– How genius are these pumpkin ideas?!
 Turn your pumpkin into a bowl of popcorn.

 83. Pumpkin Pie– Here’s an idea for all the math nerds.
 How about a little Pumpkin Pi?

 84. Strawberry– I love ideas like this that are both easy and clever.
 Seeds were glued on the outside of a red-painted pumpkin to create a giant strawberry.

 87. Bag of M&Ms– Lots of painted pumpkins were put together to create a whole bag full of M&Ms – seriously genius!